tankh99/tp/docs/DeveloperGuide.md

 The Appointment Description is a String that describes the appointment.

 ##### Appointment Storage
-Appointment are stored in the `Model` component as `AppointmentList` which contains `UniqueAppointmentList` object that is parallel similar to `PatientList` storing `UniquePatientList`.
+Appointments are stored in the `Model` component as `AppointmentList` which contains `UniqueAppointmentList` object that is parallel similar to `PatientList` storing `UniquePatientList`.
 The `Model` component provides methods to add, delete, and retrieve appointments from `AppointmentList`

 ![Appointment Storage](images/StorageClassDiagram.png)